syncfusion/blazor-docs/src/gantt/gantt-chart/event-markers.md

----
-title: "Event Marker"
-component: "Gantt Chart"
-description: "Learn how to highlight the important event in Gantt Chart chart part in the Blazor Gantt Chart component."
----

 # Event Markers

 The event markers in the Gantt Chart component is used to highlight the important events in a project.
 Event markers can be initialized by using the `EventMarkers` property, and you can define date and label for the event markers using the `Day` and `Label` properties.
 You can also customize it using the `CssClass` properties.
 The following code example shows how to add event markers in the Gantt Chart component.